 Expanding Market and Future Outlook

 Natural diamonds remain the most desired gift and self-purchase item in India, consistently outperforming gold jewellery, smartphones, and luxury watches.
 As the addressable market expands to 67 million women across Tier 1 to Tier 5 cities, the future of the Indian diamond industry looks increasingly robust.
-With high-income households forecast to grow by 16% through 2030, the demand for natural diamonds as both a lifestyle statement and a symbolic investment is set to reach new heights.
+A projected 16% growth in high-income households through 2030 will drive demand for natural diamonds to new heights as both a lifestyle statement and a symbolic investment.

 Diamonds Transition into Everyday Essentials